jundalisay/sp/content/en/research/ranald/hands/chapter-22b.md

 While the length of the fingers will give some indication of the method of working and thinking natural to a man, the fingertips will greatly modify that preliminary finding.
-It is a safe assumption to assign sensitivity and intuition to pointed and taper- ing tips, practically to square ones, and energy to spready ones. general
+It is a safe assumption to assign sensitivity and intuition to pointed and tapering tips, practically to square ones, and energy to spready ones.

+general
 The
 various combinations of differently shaped tips with fingers of